-Members will note that the Highways Authority were still raising concerns in relation to the penultimate plan revision E and it has been established that as the access cannot be widened through this application, a suitable alternative would be to lengthen the amount of turning space behind the access by 600mm to make it easier for the affected resident and avoid the snaking in and out.
-The Highways Authority have essentially stated that the proposal is acceptable but acknowledge in the most recent comments that the scheme would involve the snaking in and out of the access for the occupiers of no. 20 Thorpe Close which is not ideal.
+Members will note that the Highways Authority were still raising concerns in relation to the plan revision E and it has been established that as the access cannot be widened through this application, a suitable alternative would be to lengthen the amount of turning space behind the access by 600mm to make it easier for the affected resident and avoid the snaking in and out.
+The Highways Authority have essentially stated that the proposal is acceptable but acknowledge in the most recent their previous comments that the scheme would involve the snaking in and out of the access for the occupiers of no. 20 Thorpe Close which is not ideal.
 However access is possible and I consider that this would therefore not sustain a reason for refusal.
-This has now been achieved through a slight change to the plan involving a tweak to the path to the front of the bungalow and its marginal re-siting, which in my view is acceptable.
-This amended plan (revision F K) is therefore acceptable and is expected to satisfy NCC Highways Authority who have already confirmed subject to this revision they would raise no objection satisfactory to the Highways Authority as confirmed by their latest comments.
+This amended plan (revision F K) is therefore acceptable and is satisfactory to the Highways Authority as confirmed by their latest comments.
 An additional condition (no. 12) is suggested to achieve the outcome that NCC have advised us upon.
 Members will need to determine whether they consider this is a matter that should be determinative.
+The amended scheme for the smaller bungalow allows for additional hard standing to allow the right of ways at no. 20 & no. 24 Thorpe Close additional maneuvering space.

 I am also aware that there is a concern regarding maneuvering in the dark and I consider that it would be reasonable to require the applicants to provide a low level lighting scheme to assist with this and this can be controlled by condition (see Condition 11).
-The right of access(es) to no. 24 are demonstrated as being acceptable and has been revised to include additional space to allow the residents an extra 1m to enable easier maneuvering of their personal truck.
+The right of access(es) to no. 24 are demonstrated as being acceptable and has been revised to include additional space to allow the residents an extra 1m extra space to enable easier maneuvering of their personal truck.
 There is no material reason to withhold a planning permission on the basis of inability for existing residents to utilise their existing rights of way.
 In any event NSH have worked positively with the affected persons in order to resolve these issues and via the Parish Council, I am advised that these residents now 'welcome this development'.

-The latest correspondence from Coddington Parish Council has suggested that a number of residents remain concerned with the scheme and this appears to primarily relate to their rights of access and ability to gain access.
+The last correspondence (albeit more is expected) from Coddington Parish Council has suggested that a number of residents remain concerned with the scheme and this appears to primarily relate to their rights of access and ability to gain access.